AndreMicheletti/imdb-search-tool/README.md

 **Data indexing/lookup**

 Could use a more optimized indexing strategy, such as using binary search trees to avoid stepping into every document in the database everytime.
+And for every document, we need to traverse through the entire string trying to find the keyword, which also increases the time complexity for searching.

 Also, given the problem domain, one could use databases such as **ElasticSearch** that focus on indexing and searching documents to